feature-image

 ADVERTISEMENT

+He made his intent clear from the very first point of the match.
+Kyrgios opened with an underarm serve, setting the tone for what would become a disruptive and unpredictable display.
 Despite the match going to three sets, he stayed committed to the tactic.
 It was not a one-off decision but a deliberate part of his approach.

 That season, Kyrgios had already used similar tactics elsewhere.
 At the Mexican Open, he deployed underarm serves during his second-round win over Rafael Nadal.
 The reaction was immediate and critical.

 Nadal said Kyrgios “lacks respect for the public, the rival and himself,” highlighting how controversial the shot remained.
 Kyrgios did not stop there.
 At the Miami Open, he again used the tactic, serving underarm twice in his 6-3 6-1 win over Dusan Lajovic.

 Not everyone saw it negatively.
 Judy Murray described Kyrgios as a “genius” for using the shot to break his opponent’s rhythm.
 At its core, that is exactly what the underarm serve is designed to do.
 It disrupts timing, forces hesitation, and introduces doubt into the opponent’s mind.

 Players themselves have explained its value.
-Alexander Bublik said at Wimbledon, “it’s just to mix it up, spice things up.”
+Alexander Bublik said at Wimbledon, “It’s just to mix it up, spice things up.”

 He added further clarity.
 “It shouldn’t be a big deal — it’s just a stupid shot that gives another player an advantage.
 The chance you will hit it perfectly is like one or two in 10 and (if you don’t) you give the opponent an easy shot.
 But somehow no one is ready, so it’s tough.
 It’s just another shot.”